Element - Air/Metal

 Sound - Ssss

-The autumn/air organs are of excretion - lungs, colon, skin and nerves.
+The autumn/air organs are excretory - lungs, colon, skin and nerves.

-The autumn season may be a time of sadness, grief and hopelessness, sometimes of desperation and an effort to grab hold of the past and stop the passage of time.
+In the autumn season there may be times of sadness, grief and hopelessness, sometimes of desperation and an effort to grab hold of the past and stop the passage of time.

 ~ Huangdi Neijing Suwen

-The large intestine is an upside u shape, when we sit for too long, hunch our back and lean into our organs we close off the ends and corners of the colon, ending up with hip problems as well as digestion, absorption and excretion problems.
-The colon begins to drop and compresses the small intestine.
+The large intestine is an upside u shape, when we sit for too long, hunch our backs and lean into our organs we close off the ends and corners of the colon.
+When we create blockages in the beginning and end of the colon we end up with hip problems as well as digestion, absorption and excretion problems.
+The colon begins to sag and compresses the small intestine.

 Drink plenty of water to keep the colon moving and prevent the skin from drying – along with ingesting good oils.

-All arm stretches will open the lungs and above the head Arm stretches will open the lower region of the lungs.
+All arm stretches will open the lungs and raising arms above the head will open the lower lung region, removing stagnant prana from the depths of the belly.

-To work the colon (large intestine); side bends, twists, one-legged forward bends, Nauli.
+To massage the colon (large intestine); side bends, twists, one-legged forward bends, Nauli.

-For calming the nervous system; pranayama (breathing), nadhi shodhana (alternate nostril breathing), Brahmari (humming bee) - this one is great for the calming the heart and reducing anxiety and keeping the head clear.
-With all your breathing exercises try to exhale longer than you inhale, this will help you to relax and reduce stress.
+For calming the nervous system; pranayama (breathing), nadhi shodhana (alternate nostril breathing), Brahmari (humming bee) - this one is great for the calming the heart and reducing anxiety and keeping the brain strong.
+With all breathing exercises exhale a little longer than the inhale, this will help to relax and reduce stress.

 Eat foods in season

-Pungent foods such as radish, liquorice root strengthens the lungs and cleans the lymphatic system and of course the famous oats helps to clean colon and calm nerves.
-Fermented foods or a good pre and pro biotic will feed the intestinal tract good bacteria, which boosts immune.
+Pungent foods such as radish, liquorice root will strengthen the lungs and clean the lymphatic system.
+Famous oats help to clean the colon and calm nervous system, bathing in them will soothe the skin.
+Fermented foods or a good pre and pro biotic will feed the intestinal tract good bacteria, boosting the immune.

-In autumn we eat fewer cold, uncooked foods, such as salads and more warm, cooked foods.
+In autumn we eat fewer cold, uncooked foods, and more warm, cooked foods.
 Less salads and more soups and steamed vegetables such as winter squash, winter peas, broccoli, sweet potatoes, and yams, all the foods that grow in autumn.
 Incorporate white, yellow and red foods into your meals.

 Foods that nourish the Metal/Air Element